Photos of the Year — 2020

-The most memorable thing I achieved in 2020 was photography-related, but it actually involved cycling all the way up to the Sussex/Surrey border, carrying 20 kg of photography equipment.
+The most memorable thing I achieved in 2020 was photography-related, but it actually involved cycling all the way up to the Sussex/Surrey border (five times), carrying 20 kg of photography equipment.
 The return trip is 52 miles and if anything, using an electric bike makes this type of journey feasible.
 The typical kneejerk response to e-bikes, is that they are 'cheating', but a 20 kg bike plus a heavy payload feels like anything but.
 Using the lowest two assistance levels, the battery indicator dropped from 100% to 40% by the time I returned home.
 The route had steep climbs, particularly from Bolney to Warninglid, Staplefield to Pease Pottage and a good workout at Tilgate on the way back.
 After completing 5 hours of wildlife photography, the trip was only half-complete and I would begin my journey home in practically another county.
 Every climb became a descent in the opposite direction and it was fun speeding along country lanes at 30mph, although I had to purchase an ultra-bright LED light for unlit roads.
 I would stop beside the A23 near Warninglid for a water break, popping grapes as lorries headed northbound, knowing dinner would have to wait until 11.30pm.
 Nymans Gardens, temporarily closed, Staplefield Cricket Club, the drain cover at Bolney, 30 mph and half-way home, speeding through Pond Wood and dodging branches, Brighton 11 at Travelodge Hickstead, freewheeling past Braypool, battery bar two.
 It was tiring and frankly, when I look back, I can't quite believe I put in all that effort, but despite all of this, the photos speak for themselves.

 The cycle rides to Friston Forest were a little more sedate.
 There's nothing more lovely than starting your return journey in a beautiful forest and ending the ride along Brighton's wonderful seafront.
 I was very pleased to photograph a doe along the southern end of Friston Forest and capture a pair of Marbled White butterflies an hour later in a huge meadow.
 I was of course delighted to finally capture a high quality image of the famous and elusive Purple Emperor butterfly at the Knepp Estate.
 I broke my speed record on the way to Knepp — Saddlescombe Road, near Devil's Dyke is an absurdly steep hill on the South Downs and I reached 51mph downhill.
 I could have gone faster, but that's quite enough!
 And an impatient van driver still overtook me.
 No matter where you are, observing the upper end of 20/30/40mph speed limits, drivers still have to gain advantage by overtaking.